cgasb/PepThreader/README.md

 -v = verbose

 -so = score only.
 If True, skips modeling phase.
-In this case models must have been already generated throught PEPthreader.
+In this case models must have been already generated throught PepThreader.